 Bertony Faustin is the proprietor and winemaker here — and he’s breaking stereotypes with each bottle.
 Faustin is the first recorded black winemaker in Oregon and has garnered attention around the globe for his quest to grow diversity in winemaking.

-Faustin is featured in “Red, White and Black,” an independent documentary about minority winemakers in Oregon.
-Released in summer 2017, the film is currently being screened in select locations across the state; watch for dates posted on their Facebook page.
+He’s featured in “Red, White and Black,” the independent documentary about minority winemakers in Oregon.
+Released in summer 2017 and screened across the state, the film is now available to stream online for $7.99.

 A former anesthesiologist assistant, Faustin came into the wine industry in 2007 after his father died and he started reexamining his life and what he wanted to do with it.